tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Evaluation_of_Portfolios/README.md

   * Use the `corr` function and the `heatmap` function from the `seaborn` library to calculate and visualize the correlations for each stock pair, respectively.

-  * Drop highly correlated stocks (5 stocks should be dropped) and keep only uncorrelated stocks from the DataFrame.
+  * Drop highly correlated stocks (5 stocks should be dropped) and keep only non-correlated stocks from the DataFrame.

   * Use the `std` function and multiply by `sqrt(252)` to calculate annualized volatility and assess the riskiness of the uncorrelated stocks.

-  * Use the `mean` and `std` function to calculate the annualized sharpe ratio and assess the reward-to-risk of the uncorrelated stocks.
+  * Use the `mean` and `std` function to calculate the annualized sharpe ratio and assess the reward-to-risk of the non-correlated stocks.

   * Drop stocks with negative sharpe ratios (3 stocks should be dropped) from the DataFrame.